clami66/workshop-python/README.md

 Dates are subjected to changes, but I will let you know in advance if that happens.

+All lectures will be held between 1 and 3 PM.

 | Week | Lecture | Lab |
 |-----:|:--------|:----|
 | 14   | Monday, April 4th | Wednesday, April 6th |